n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 forms.
 "Ra,Halant" in a non-cluster-initial position takes on the "Raphala" form; "Ba,Halant" takes on the "Baphala" form.

+Because Bengali carries the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants may potentially match a `blwf` substitution, therefore both cases must be tagged for comparison.
+This is not necessarily the case in other Indic scripts that use a different `BLWF_MODE_` shaping characteristic.

 The `half` feature replaces "_consonant_,Halant" sequences before the base consonant with "half forms" of the consonant glyphs.

+Pre-base consonants other than initial "Ra,Halant" sequences (which should have been tagged for the `rphf` feature earlier) must be tagged for comparison with `half` substitutions.

+A sequence matching "_consonant_,Halant,ZWJ,_consonant_" must match the `half` substitution test, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.

 The `pstf` feature replaces post-base-consonant glyphs with any special forms.

 The `vatu` feature replaces certain sequences with "Vattu variant" forms.

 "Vattu variants" are formed from glyphs followed by "Raphala" (the below-base form of "Ra"), so this feature must be applied after the `blwf` feature.

 The `cjct` feature replaces sequences of adjacent consonants with conjunct ligatures.
+These sequences must match "_consonant_,Halant,_consonant_".

+A sequence matching "_consonant_,Halant,ZWJ,_consonant_" or "_consonant_,Halant,ZWNJ,_consonant_" must not form a conjunct.

 The font's GSUB rules might be implemented so that `cjct` substitutions apply to half-form consonants; therefore, this feature must be applied after the `half` feature.